usf-it-rc/cwa_rest/README.md

     })

 Yes.
 I was tired of converting Hash => JSON and vice-versa.
 This little helper methods helped to clean up my code a bit.
 Nothing fancy.
+Returns a Hash from a JSON object.
+Raises exceptions on various HTTP error codes or if it cannot convert the return body to JSON => Hash

 There are a couple of other helper methods for encrypting and decrypting AES since this code is primary used for a password-syncing back-end tool.
 I doubt anyone else will